theappbusiness/accessibility-guidelines/README.md

 # Web Content Accessibility Guidelines Summary

-This document will help you quickly get up to speed with Web Content Accessibility Guidelines 2.1 (WCAG), and avoid common accessibility-related mistakes.
+This document will help you quickly get up to speed with the [Web Content Accessibility Guidelines 2.1](https://www.w3.org/TR/WCAG21/) (WCAG), and avoid common accessibility-related mistakes.

 Click on each guideline to see details and code examples.

 This summary is a simplification.
-If you're unsure about how to meet a requirement, check the [official Web Content Accessibility Guidelines](https://www.w3.org/TR/WCAG21/).
+If you're not sure how to meet a requirement, check the official [Web Content Accessibility Guidelines 2.1](https://www.w3.org/TR/WCAG21/).

 ### 1. Easy to perceive